prasantadh/ctf_writeups/picoCTF2018/README.md

 RDX: 0x70 ('p') <---- first char of "picoCTF{......}"
 ```

-so at this point i just told gdb to redirect the output to a file and print the value in $rdx every time it hit that breakpoint and run the program again from the start
+so at this point i just told gdb to redirect the output to a file and print the value in $rdx every time it hit that breakpoint and ran the program again from the start

 ```
 (gdb) set pagination off